Select Page

 Gansos Lekeitio summer 23

 Lekeitio, with its famous challenge of the geese (antzarrak), celebrates the first week of September, being the 2nd, San Antolin, the reference date.
 Groups of young people row in their txalupas to the place from which a goose for years now synthetic has been hung on a tow rope (sirga).
-The point is for a boy or a girl to gan on the goose’s neck while the cable rises from the water of the port to a height of several meters and then falls back down again.
-This tradition goes back more than three and a half centuries.
+The aim is for one of them to hold onto the goose’s neck while the cable rises from the port’s water to a height of several metres and then falls back down again.
+This tradition dates back more than three and a half centuries.

 From the first week of September onwards, the Virgin is worshipped in Lezama, Lanestosa, Dima, Otxandiano, Amorebieta-Etxano or Fruiz, for example.
 And Santa Eufemia in Bermeo.